(Autauga was created before Alabama became a state. This story tells the names of many of the early settlers with links to their biographies.)

 Autauga County was created by the legislature on 1818 Nov.
 21. The county was named for a Native American town Atagi (see Atagi DAR) now Autauga, which was located on the western bank of the Alabama River where Atagi creek (now Autauga Creek) ran through the county and joined the river.

-It was first settled after the Creek Indian War terminated in 1814 by farmers looking for fertile soil in the area.
-Autauga was originally part of Montgomery County, but the territorial legislature of St. Stephens created the new county of Autauga on November 21, 1818 before Alabama became a State.
+It was first settled by whites after the Creek Indian War terminated in 1814 by farmers looking for fertile soil in the area.
+Autauga was originally part of Montgomery County, but the territorial legislature of St. Stephens created the new county of Autauga on November 21, 1818, before Alabama became a State.

 Autauga County Courthouse in Prattville, Alabama